Kartones/pbrr/README.md

 # PBRR - Pretty Basic RSS Reader

+## Note

+I'm working on a big rewrite of the project, using Python only for fetching data (and storing into json files) and then Javascript (and inline React & Babel) for the reader.
+You can check it at the [minimalistic branch](https://github.com/Kartones/pbrr/tree/minimalistic).

 ## Intro

 Building a simple RSS reader that fetches feeds from an OPML file and generates a simple html hierarchy with the posts grouped per site and category (if the OPML file had categories).